Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>BindToChannels</summary>

-ID numbers for text channels that MusicBot should exclusively use for commands.
+ID numbers for text channels that MusicBot should exclusively use for commands.<br>
+This can contain IDs for channels in multiple servers.<br>
+Use spaces to separate multiple IDs.<br>
 All channels are used if this is not set.<br>
 <strong>Default Value:</strong> <i>*empty*</i>
 </details>
 <details>
   <summary>AllowUnboundServers</summary>

-Allow MusicBot to respond in all text channels of a server, when no channels are set in BindToChannels option.<br>
+Allow responses in all channels while no specific channel is set for a server.<br>
+Only used when BindToChannels is missing an ID for a server.<br>
 <strong>Default Value:</strong> <code>no</code>
 </details>
 <details>
   <summary>AutojoinChannels</summary>

 A list of Voice Channel IDs that MusicBot should automatically join on start up.<br>
+Use spaces to separate multiple IDs.<br>
 <strong>Default Value:</strong> <i>*empty*</i>
 </details>
 <details>
   <summary>DMNowPlaying</summary>

-MusicBot will try to send Now Playing notices directly to the member who requested the song instead of posting in server channel.<br>
+MusicBot will try to send Now Playing notices directly to the member who requested the song instead of posting in a server channel.<br>
 <strong>Default Value:</strong> <code>no</code>
 </details>
 <details>